top of page

 Denies feelings.

-No clear identity.
+Has no clear identity.

-No strong beliefs.
+Expresses no strong beliefs.

-Bouts of sadness.
+Has bouts of sadness.

 ‘’Yes’’ person.